JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 Think About Your Office Design

-Office design plays a huge role in fostering a successful workplace.
-From designing spaces that offer better collaboration or communication to creating a well-designed centrally located communal areas.
+Office design plays a huge role in fostering a successful workplace, from designing spaces that offer better collaboration or communication to creating well-designed centrally located communal areas.

-When we think about active office design, we often think standing desks and multiple stairwells.
-While both of those are instrumental in helping employees get more physical activity into their day, you might be surprised to learn that poorly designed work areas, air quality and lighting can have on on your employee’s health and well-being.
+When you think about active office design, you often think of standing desks and multiple stairwells.
+While both of those are instrumental in helping employees get more physical activity into their day, you might be surprised to learn that poorly designed work areas, air quality and lighting can affect your employee’s health and well-being.

 What are the problems?

-• Poor lighting can result in Headaches, Eye-strain and Tiredness – Natural lighting from big windows has been shown to improve productivity, moods, creativity and reduce stress.
+• Poor lighting can result in Headaches, Eye-strain and Tiredness – Natural lighting from big windows has been shown to improve productivity, moods, and creativity, and reduce stress.

 • Poor Air Quality Negatively affects Oxygen Levels – Install air filtration systems and choose furniture that doesn’t contain harmful amounts of formaldehyde that your employees can breathe in.
 Look for the E0 Certification.
 Find out more about Certifications here (internal link).